paulcosmos/new-world-template/content/services/exteriors.md

 ---
-title: "Exterior Property Painting"
+title: "Exterior Painting"
 type: service-item
-desc: UPVC, shopfronts, sheds, fences, fascias and masonry .
+desc: Shopfronts, sheds, fences, UPVC, fascias and masonry.
-weight: 4
+weight: 1
-image:
+image: "images/exterior-spraying.jpg"
 anchor: "Exterior Painting"
 ---
-## Exterior Property Painting
+## Exterior Painting

-Exterior paint work needs to be hard wearing weatherproof and look fantastic in all conditions.
-At Demon Sprays Ltd we know that every project requires individual attention.
-Spraying outdoor surfaces like UPVC is much more than just a change of colour.
-Our specialist coating also gives it a protective layer that will revive your property protect it against all weather conditions.
+Completely change the look at feel of your property, or business premises with our outdoor spraying service.
+Our specialist coating also gives it a protective layer that protects against all weather conditions.

+* Wide range of colours to suit your style
-*
+* Hard-wearing and long-lasting
+* Includes 10 year guarantee as standard